Question

 Analytical

-Ideal when you want to highlight the systematic examination and evaluation process.
-Best for roles requiring data analysis, research, or methodical problem-solving approaches.
+Ideal when you want to emphasize the systematic examination and evaluation process.
+Best used in contexts involving data analysis, market research, or strategic planning.

 Investigated